akalsey/Passkey/readme.md

 * Namespace external users, allowing local and external auth to mix
 * cleaner integration of user management functions
 * allow the external system to return data about the user
+* Allow the external functions to be entered as PHP code in the admin screen.
+* Add registration in the external system
+* Add password recovery from the external system